-Firstly, make sure you have read the alley gating criteria on page 4 to see if your alleyway is suitable for gating.
-If you are unsure if your proposal meets this, please contact the Community Projects Team.

-Gain the agreement of all neighbouring properties who would be affected by the alley gating scheme.
-To assist you, we have prepared some letter templates which you can share with your neighbours.
+- First of all, make sure you have read the alley gating criteria on page 4 to see if your alleyway is suitable for gating.
+If you are unsure if your proposal meets this, please contact the Community Engagement Team. - Seek the agreement of your neighbours for the alley gating scheme.
+To help you, we have prepared some letter templates which you can send to your neighbours.
 These explain the scheme and ask them for their support.

-The Council prefers schemes where there is 100% support from all house owners however, it may be possible to go forward with the scheme if not everyone agrees.
-The Community Projects Team can advise you if this is the case.

-Obtain a quote from the gating company which is the council's term contractor Drayton Fencing (See 'Designing your Scheme' for more information).
+The Council favours schemes where there is 100% support from all house owners however, it may be possible to go forward with the scheme if not everyone agrees.
+The Community Engagement Team can advise you if this is the case. - Obtain a quote from the council's term contractor Drayton Fencing (See 'Designing your Scheme' for more information).